mindsoft-gr/tutorials/valheim-dedicated-server-multi-world.md

 ---

-# 🧭 Overview
+# Overview

-This guide allows you to:
+With this buide you will be able to:

 - Host multiple independent Valheim worlds
 - Assign each world its own ports
-- Run worlds via systemd or Docker
+- Run worlds via systemd or Docker or both
 - Scale easily from 1 → 10+ worlds

 ---